mrWh1te/Botmation/README.md

     // "Console" BotAction
     log('Bot is running aka User'),

-    // "Utility" BotAction givenThat() resolves a "Conditional" BotAction for a boolean value
+    // "Utility" BotAction givenThat()
+    //    Resolves a "Conditional" BotAction for a boolean value
-    //    Given that the value resolves TRUE, run the actions declared inside the block givenThat(isGuest)(
+    //    If that value equals TRUE, then run the actions declared givenThat(isGuest)(
         log('is guest so logging in'),
         login({username: 'account', password: 'password'}),